-- pain in the neck, jaw, upper abdomen or back
+- pain in your neck, jaw, upper abdomen, or back

-The buildup of plaque caused by having high cholesterol can put you at serious risk of having an event in which the blood supply to an important part of your brain is suddenly cut off.
-A stroke occurs when the blood supply to part of your brain is cut off or reduced.
-The brain is then deprived of oxygen, and death of that brain tissue occurs quickly if blood supply is not restored very quickly.
+The buildup of plaque caused by high cholesterol can put you at serious risk of having the blood supply to an important part of your brain reduced or cut off.
+This is what happens when a stroke occurs.

 A stroke is a medical emergency.
-It’s important to act fast and seek medical treatment if you or anyone you know experiences the symptoms of a stroke.
+It’s important to act fast and get medical treatment if you or anyone you know experiences the symptoms of a stroke.
+These symptoms include:

 - sudden loss of balance and coordination